Chucky2401/dotfiles/README.md

 ## Installation

-Now you have all requirements, check out the dotfiles repo in your $HOME directory using git:
+Now you have all requirements, check out the dotfiles repo in your home directory using git:

 ```bash
 # Clone this repo